MPEDS/protests-analysis/README.md

 whatever IDE you use for R, which is probably RStudio but could be anything that respects the semantics of
 [R projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-RStudio-Projects).
-If the project is opened correctly, `renv` should begin the package loading process to create the environment needed for this data pipeline.[^2]
+If the project is opened correctly, `renv` should run a script installing itself (if not present) and checking which dependencies must be installed along with the project.
+[^2] You can then run `renv::restore()` to install all necessary dependencies.
+If the directions in the section above were followed, you should have no issue.

 Then, to run the data pipeline, run `targets::tar_make()` in an R console.
+You can run individual targets with `tar_make(NAME_OF_TARGET)`.

 ### Data sources